Side Effects Of Intermittent Fasting

-Intermittent Fasting offers both negative and positive results.
-While it reduces risk of diabetes and rejuvenates cells, it can also cause bloating, diarrhea, caffeine-dependency, reduced energy, hunger pangs, heartburn, brain fog and headaches.
+Intermittent fasting alongside calorie restriction can help in weight loss.
+But while it reduces risk of diabetes and rejuvenates cells, it can also cause bloating, diarrhea, caffeine dependency, reduced energy, hunger pangs, heartburn, brain fog, and headaches.
 It also reduces athletic performance and may have a negative effect on a woman's hormones.
-Avoid during pregnancy.
+Avoid intermittent fasting during pregnancy.

 Benefits Of Intermittent Fasting

 Before I show you the side effects, here are some popular benefits: